fabioc-aloha/Spotify/Alex-Finch.md

 **The Professional Era**: Now I have a setup that rivals any major club: Pioneer CDJ-3000s, a DJM-900NXS2 mixer, KRK studio monitors that can shake the house, and a lighting system that responds to the music in real-time.

-But here's what I learned: the equipment doesn't make you legendary.
-I've created transcendent moments with that basic controller, and I've seen DJs with $50,000 setups bore the crowd to tears.
+But here's what I learned: the equipment doesn't make you great.
+I've created memorable moments with that basic controller, and I've seen DJs with expensive setups struggle to connect with the crowd.
 It's not about the gear - it's about the connection between the artist, the music, and the people.

 ### My Family's Journey with My Dream